 Consuming teff can naturally lower blood pressure, reducing the risk of heart attack and stroke.
 Teff is rich in vitamin B6, which maintains healthy blood vessels and reduces the risk of heart disease.
 Vitamin B6 benefits the body by regulating levels of a compound called homocysteine within the blood.

-Homocysteine is a type of amino acid acquired from eating protein sources, and high levels of homocysteine in the blood is linked to inflammation and the development of heart conditions.
+Homocysteine is a type of amino acid acquired from eating protein sources, and high levels of homocysteine in the blood are linked to inflammation and the development of heart conditions.
 Without enough vitamin B6, homocysteine builds up in the body and damages blood vessel linings; this can set the stage for dangerous plaque buildup, resulting in the threat of heart attack or stroke.

 A 1999 study published in the Scandinavian Journal of Clinical and Laboratory Investigation found that when patients take vitamin B6 along with folate, total homocysteine concentrations are significantly reduced.
 Vitamin B6 helps treat high homocysteine levels so the body can heal the damage to blood vessels.
 Vitamin B6 also plays a role in managing blood pressure and cholesterol levels, which are two other important factors for preventing heart disease.